Foreclosure Lawyers In Denver, Colorado

 In Denver, Colorado, foreclosure is a legal process through which an entity which has issued a mortgage takes possession and/or ownership of the property that secured the mortgage, because the person who took out the mortgage has consistently failed to make payments on it.
 The property in question is usually a house.

 When consumers have to deal with foreclosure, it almost always involves a home.
-The bank will typically take possession of the house, and then sell it at auction, to try to cover the balance of the mortgage.
-Banks usually want sell the property quickly, for as much money as possible.
+The bank will usually take possession of the house, and then sell it at auction, to try to cover the balance of the mortgage.
+Banks normally want sell the property quickly, for as much money as possible.

 In all states in the U.S., including Colorado, borrowers have the option of foreclosure by judicial sale.
 This allows a court to oversee the sale of the property by the bank.
 The purpose of this is to get the house to sell for the highest price possible.
 While this might seem like something that would only benefit the bank, it is also a great benefit to the borrower, since it increases the likelihood that the sale will cover the full balance of the mortgage, preventing them from having to pay it.